yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 CastYourArts services include advice, production and distribution of audio and film features, creation and editing of textual content, online and offline distribution of the features, exhibition activities, project development and organisation in the domain of art, and artist management as well as liaising between art and business.
 They call art to people’s attention.
 We offer the infrastructure to show what exhibition halls, museums, galleries, collectors and art-oriented companies offer for art-interested people.
 We exhibit art.
 We accompany artists in the actualisation of their ideas, beginning from strategy to financial planning, organisation, communication to sales; we manage artists in every step of their career.

+CastYourArt is a product of the KA21 GmbH, based in Vienna.
+The founding members are Wolfgang Haas, Helmut Feier and Franz Morgenbesser.
+The managing directors and persons in charge are Wolfgang Haas and Helmut Feier.

+######Relevant Personnel
+*Wolfgang Haas* is managing director of CastYourArt.
+He studied education in Graz, Austria and finished his PhD in Philosophy in Utrecht, the Netherlands.
+He has had lectureships at the Technical University Graz and University Klagenfurt / Center for interdisciplinary research and advanced education.
+Haas was Co-publisher of the culture magazine "bob" and is at CastYourArt in charge for editing, production, and strategic development.

+*Helmut Feier* is managing director of CastYourArt.
+Before he was managing director and consultant at e-century consulting and senior consultant for ict-knowledge.
+At CastYourArt he is in charge for ict-development, production.

-Relevant Projects
+######Relevant Projects
 One recent project involved making a short film about artist Gunter Damisch's work.
 Damisch creates a visual language whose imagry is constantly transformed.
 This links to the project in its focus on rapid modification.
 Coding the Humanities as a whole, and the Fair specifically, focus on modification through mutual influence.

 Another short film was made about Yelena Popova's artwork.
 Mixing her own paint using both traditional and invented recipes, as well as locally foraged pigments, she creates transparent, ethereal images that recede into the raw fabric of the linen.
 The painted image is not quite there.
 Popova’s interest in the digital — along with the disembodiment of screen-based images and, in particular, touchscreen gestures — is echoed in her painterly technique.
 The way the paintings are installed creates a clash between the immateriality of their imagery and the gravity of paintings as objects.

 The new exhibition "Az W Gold" has also been filmed by CastYourArt.
 It is a location for reflection about public space and the architecture configuring it – including reflexion about the context of the institution itself, as well as about forms of organizing our environment.
 Public space as area of social interaction and expression of community – artistic and scientific research has been manifold, identifying the conflict zones as well as the ones of negotiation.
 In this sense the exhibition joins together different approaches of research: art history, history of architecture, and also the artistic practice that produced those drafts, project designs and models.
 Behind the displayed works, intersecting issues within the local context of contemporary architecture, art and curatorship join together disciplines, expanding the limits of curatorship towards research.
 The interdisciplinary nature of this work relates directly to the project's goal of connecting humanities to technology.

-CastYourArt is a product of the KA21 GmbH, based in Vienna.
-The founding members are Wolfgang Haas, Helmut Feier and Franz Morgenbesser.
-The managing directors and persons in charge are Wolfgang Haas and Helmut Feier.

-*Wolfgang Haas* is managing director of CastYourArt.
-He studied education in Graz, Austria and finished his PhD in Philosophy in Utrecht, the Netherlands.
-He has had lectureships at the Technical University Graz and University Klagenfurt / Center for interdisciplinary research and advanced education.
-Haas was Co-publisher of the culture magazine "bob" and is at CastYourArt in charge for editing, production, and strategic development.

-*Helmut Feier* is managing director of CastYourArt.
-Before he was managing director and consultant at e-century consulting and senior consultant for ict-knowledge.
-At CastYourArt he is in charge for ict-development, production.

-#### 4.2.
-Third parties involved in the project (including use of third party resources)
+#### 4.2.Third parties involved in the project (including use of third party resources)
 *Please complete, for each participant, the following table (or simply state “No third parties involved”, if applicable):*
 No third parties involved.